Turgenev Museum

 During your visit, you’ll get to see some of the artist’s personal items, his piano and photos, as well as his bedroom and writing room.
 As a writer opposed to slavery and injustice, this is a hugely enlightening visit off the beaten track for any literature lover!

-The house, which has hosted leading literary figures such as Guy de Maupassant, Georges Sand, Alexandre Dumas, Maeterlinck, Chopin, Zola, Sollogoub and more, is part of the Route des Maisons d’Ecrivains through the homes of famous writers.
+The house, which has hosted leading literary figures such as Guy de Maupassant, George Sand, Alexandre Dumas, Maeterlinck, Chopin, Zola, Sollogoub and more, is part of the Route des Maisons d’Ecrivains through the homes of famous writers.

 Practical info